ajthinking/archetype/readme.md

     * Resolving (`getValue`)
 * The ASTQueryBuilder relies entirely on [nikic/php-parser](https://github.com/nikic/php-parser).
 To understand this syntax better tinker with `dd($file->ast()`.

+### Available methods
+<a href="/docs/available-methods.md">Here</a> you can see a complete listing of the available `PHPFile` / `LaravelFile` endpoints.
+TypeHints and default argument are not documented - please refer to each EndpointProvider source for more details.

 ### Gotchas
 > :warning: Currently when reading, the package will not traverse into includes, traits or parent classes.
 It is up to you ta handle that.